-On behalf of the Center for Teaching, Learning & Research, I am pleased to announce the Pedagogy Enrichment Fund for the 2014/15 academic year.
+On behalf of the Center for Teaching, Learning & Research, I am pleased to announce the Pedagogy Enrichment Fund.
 This fund is designed to support new directions in teaching.
 Those new departures could range from preparing new modules in a course to developing new courses to exploring new approaches to teaching and learning.
 The fund could, for instance, cover the costs for attending a workshop or conference on pedagogy, for materials for a new class exercise (such as charges associated with a class-wide poster session), or for bringing to campus an expert on some aspect of curricular development.

 Director, Center for Teaching, Learning & Research